siloli/Deezer_Playlist_Updater/README.md

 # Deezer_Playlist_Updater 🎶

 This project uses the [Deezer API](https://developers.deezer.com/api) to fetch new releases from followed artists and automatically updates a daily playlist.
 The script is set up to run with GitHub Actions, either on a scheduled basis or manually.
+This is a template repository designed to be forked and run independently using GitHub Actions on your private repos.

 ## Features